Chewy Gluten Free Coconut Macaroons Recipe

 Coconut Macaroons Sugar

 In a large bowl, combine the sugar, vanilla, and pinch of salt.
-Try and incorporate the vanilla as much as possible into the sugar, otherwise, it tends to clump into the coconut.
+Try to incorporate the vanilla as much as possible into the sugar.
+Otherwise, it tends to clump into the coconut.
+A rubber spatula works best for this recipe so the batter doesn’t stick to it.

 Coconut Macaroons Coconut